 Unable to achieve multiple-column formatting.
 The lack of formatting options in the plain text approach prevents multi-column formatting from being an easy task.

 There's no denying that the plain text approach produces simple, visually unappealing messages.
 In a world dominated by images, HTML is often necessary to communicate a message to your audience.

 There are several advantages to using HTML, including:

 Higher conversion rates.
 Typically, HTML emails have higher rates of conversion when compared to their plain text counterparts in industries such as eCommerce.

 Visually appealing emails can be easily accomplished by incorporating brand images, logos, links, and colors into HTML emails.

 Dynamic and personalized emails.
 With the information you collect about clients' interests, you have the power to send custom content straight to their inbox.
 Matched with the variety of formatting options in HTML, the resulting possibilities are endless.

-Emails are easier to scan, because HTML based emails can be effectively organized into digestible sections.
+Emails are easier to scan because HTML based emails can be organized efficiently into digestible sections.

-Clickable links and buttons, allowing your audience to easily take action upon receiving your message.
+Clickable links and buttons allow your audience to quickly and easily take action upon receiving your message.

 What happens when we compare basic HTML to complex HTML emails?
 Does this difference affect your subscribers?